-Please meet my special friend, Laila: A smart and talented 9 year old girl (with a beautiful voice), and most definitely the bravest girl I have ever met.
+Please meet my special friend, Laila: A smart and talented girl (with a beautiful voice), and most definitely the bravest girl I have ever met.
 She has been going through agressive chemo-therapy treatment at Memorial Sloan Kettering Cancer Center since the beginning of August, 2016.

-Like most 9 year olds, she was enjoying the sunshine of summer camp, singing and dancing and laughing with friends.
+Like most children her age, she was enjoying the sunshine of summer camp, singing and dancing and laughing with friends.
 When her mother picked her up, she was limping and she told her mother that her leg was hurting.
 Laila’s mom rushed her to the emergency room.

 Little did she and her family know that her life was on the brink of seismic change.
 From sleepless nights in a dark hospital room to unfathomable nausea, tummy aches and more needles than most people see throughout their lifetime, Laila has been battling everyone’s worst nightmare.

-Laila also endured 12 hours of bone reconstructive surgery in November and since then she has been in a spica cast (from her waist, convering both legs), causing her to be bed-bound for over 6 months.
+Laila also endured 12 hours of bone reconstructive surgery in November and since then she has been in a spica cast (from her waist, covering both legs), causing her to be bed-bound for over 6 months.
 For anyone, being bed-bound is depressing and limiting.
-But for an 8-year-old smiley, singing, dancing, intrigued, and friendly girl, you can’t even imagine both the emotional and physical pain Laila has been forced to endure.
+But for a smiley, singing, dancing, intrigued, and friendly girl, you can’t even imagine both the emotional and physical pain Laila has been forced to endure.

 This is a long term battle on multiple fronts for her and her family.